masatakashiwagi/portfolio/content/about.md

 I'm **_Masataka Kashiwagi_**.

-Now, I'm working as Machine Learning Engineer at Connehito, Inc.
+Now, I'm working as Machine Learning Engineer at Commmune, Inc.

-I am involved in data analysis of improvement activities and using machine learning for own services.
+I am responsible for using machine learning to grow our products!

 Development of Machine Learning Systems for service growth.
-- Utilizing internal data to grow services.
+- Utilizing multimodal data to grow services.
 - Utilize machine learning to create a better user experience.

 I'm interested in multimodal learning and in consumer behavior model in life events.